Quality Assurance and Control

 Quality movement practices have matured over the years, and G.H.
 McCulloch, Inc. remains committed to continually adapting its own quality management systems and perspectives.
-As the emphasis widens to include developments in systems thinking and management systems, we take into account quality planning, quality control (QC), and quality assurance (QA) in everything that we do.
-This ensures that we provide quality improvements that extend far beyond just QA and QC, and instead develop into a complete quality management system.
+As the emphasis widens to include developments in systems thinking and management systems, we consider quality planning, quality control (QC), and quality assurance (QA) in everything we do.
+This ensures that we provide quality improvements that extend far beyond just QA and QC and instead develop into a complete quality management system.

-To ensure that a project never starts off on the wrong foot, we first prioritize quality assurance.
-By properly planning a service, we can insure that our engineers meet the exact specifications of our clients.
+We first prioritize quality assurance to ensure that a project never starts off on the wrong foot.
+By properly planning a service, we can ensure that our engineers meet our clients' exact specifications.
 Using this strategy, we’re able to operate at a much higher level and save our clients time, energy, and cost.

 G.H.
-McCulloch, Inc. has the expertise and resources to be your preferred industrial and mechanical contractors.
+McCulloch, Inc. has the expertise and resources to be your preferred industrial and mechanical contractor.
 With industry-leading engineers, technicians, and inspectors, we provide qualified experience for all your critical projects.
-Backed by continuous training programs as well as a documented quality plans and standard operating procedures (SOP), we can ensure compliance on all your project requirements.
+Backed by continuous training programs, documented quality plans, and standard operating procedures (SOP), we can ensure compliance with all your project requirements.